-Basis of Presentation: The information at March 31, 1999, and for the three-month periods ended March 31, 1999 and 1998, is unaudited.
-In the opinion of management, these financial statements include all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of results for the interim periods presented.
+Basis of Presentation: The information at September 30, 1999, and for the three and nine month periods ended September 30, 1999 and 1998, is unaudited.
+In the opinion of management, these condensed consolidated financial statements include all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of results for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year or for any subsequent interim period.
-These financial statements should be read in conjunction with IDEC Pharmaceuticals Corporation's (the "Company") Annual Report on Form 10-K for the year ended December 31, 1998.
+These condensed consolidated financial statements should be read in conjunction with IDEC Pharmaceuticals Corporation's (the "Company") Annual Report on Form 10-K for the year ended December 31, 1998.

 Inventories: Inventories are stated at the lower of cost or market.
-Cost is determined in a manner which approximates the first-in, first-out (FIFO) method.
+Cost is determined in a manner that approximates the first-in, first-out (FIFO) method.
 Inventories consist of the following (table in thousands):

-March 31, 1999 December 31, 1998
+September 30, 1999 December 31, 1998

-Raw materials \$2,070 \$2,273
+Raw materials \$1,255 \$2,273

-Work in process Finished goods 2,511 824 273 2,800
+Work in process 1,982 273

+Finished goods 5,714 2,800

+\$8,951 \$5,346

-\$5,405 ===== \$5,346 ======
+====== ======

 Revenues from Unconsolidated Joint Business: Revenues from unconsolidated joint business consist of the Company's share of the pretax copromotion profits generated from its joint business arrangement with Genentech, Inc. ("Genentech"), revenue from bulk Rituxan(R) sales to Genentech, reimbursement from Genentech of the Company's sales force and development expenses and royalty income from F. Hoffmann-La Roche Ltd. ("Roche") on sales of Rituximab outside the United States.
 Rituxan is the trade name in the United States for the compound Rituximab.
 Outside the United States, Rituximab is marketed as MabThera (Rituximab, Rituxan and MabThera are collectively referred to herein as Rituxan, except where otherwise indicated).
+The Company records its royalty income from Roche with a one-quarter lag.
 Under the joint business arrangement, all U.S. sales of Rituxan and associated costs and expenses will be recognized by Genentech, with the Company recording its share of the pretax copromotion profits on a quarterly basis, as defined in the Company's collaborative agreement with Genentech (Note 2).
 Pretax copromotion profits under the joint business arrangement are derived by taking U.S. net sales of Rituxan to third-party customers less cost of sales, third-party royalty expenses, distribution, selling and marketing expenses and joint development expenses incurred by the Company and Genentech.
 Revenue from bulk Rituxan sales is recognized when bulk Rituxan is accepted by Genentech.
 The Company's profit-sharing formula with Genentech has two tiers; the higher tier applies once a certain copromotion profit level is met.
 The profit-sharing formula resets to the lower tier on an annual basis, at the beginning of each year.
-The Company expects the higher tier to come into effect in the middle of 1999.
+During the second quarter, the Company began recording its 1999 profit share at the higher tier.

 Contract Revenues: Contract revenues consist of nonrefundable research and development funding under collaborative agreements with the Company's various strategic partners and other funding under contractual arrangements with other parties.
 Contract research and development funding generally compensates the Company for discovery, preclinical and clinical expenses related to the collaborative development programs for certain products and product candidates of the Company and is recognized at the time research and development activities are performed under the terms of the collaborative agreements.
 Contract revenues earned in excess of contract payments received are classified as contract revenue receivables, and contract research and development funding received in excess of amounts earned are classified as deferred revenue.
-Contract revenue receivables at March 31, 1999 and December 31, 1998 are net of an allowance of \$162,000 and \$775,000, respectively.
+Contract revenue receivables at September 30, 1999 and December 31, 1998 are net of an allowance of \$355,000 and \$775,000, respectively.